 - Furthermore, it has an embedded functionality, making it easy to direct I/O pins in the real world.
 Controlling I/O pins may require you to trigger taking videos and pictures of executing machine vision algorithms or external events.

 - Also, instead of programming OpenMV Camera in C/C++, you can do so in high-level MicroPython scripts.
-In this way, you’ll easily work with high-level data structures and sophisticated outputs generated from machine vision algorithms.
+You’ll quickly work with high-level data structures and sophisticated outputs generated from machine vision algorithms.

 OpenMV Cam m7 describe

-OpenMV Cam M7 is also a low-power, compact microcontroller board helping in implementing the use of machine vision applications in the real world.
+OpenMV Cam M7 is also a low-power, compact microcontroller board helping implement machine vision applications in the real world.